Magdaleeena/Eventico_frontend/README.md

 - 🎫 **Event Signup** – Join or leave events with real-time updates

 - 🛠️ **Profile Management** – Edit user profile and view joined events

+- 🧹 **Delete Account** – Users can permanently delete their profile and all associated data

 - 👑 **Admin Controls** – Create, update, and delete events (admin only)